deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/quantum_000.jpg" alt="sciences">

-*Quantum algorithms, quantum sensing and quantum communicationare key technologies for computational advantage in the future.
+*Quantum algorithms, quantum sensing and communication are key technologies for computational advantage in the future.
 However, in real-world scenarios, what tangible advantages do quantum data offer, and where can quantum algorithms surpass the best possible classical machine learning approaches?
 These are core questions that captivate my interest.*

 ## Quantum Computing 💎